Plume hunting: Guy Bradley

 In 1885, 15-year-old Guy Bradley and his older brother Louis served as scouts for noted French plume hunter Jean Chevalier on his trip to the Everglades.
 Accompanied by their friend Charlie Pierce, the men set sail on Pierce's craft, the Bonton, ending their journey in Key West.
-At the time, plume feathers—selling for more than $20 an ounce ($ in 2011)—were reportedly more valuable per weight than gold.
+At the time, plume feathers—selling for more than $20 an ounce ($ in 2011)—were reportedly more valuable by weight than gold.
 On their expedition, which lasted several weeks, the young men and Chevalier's party killed 1,397 birds of 36 species.
 Bradley eventually became a warden protecting birds from the plume hunting trade.

 Conservation

 In Florida, in an effort to control plume hunting, the American Ornithologists Union and the National Association of Audubon Societies (now the National Audubon Society) persuaded the Florida State Legislature to pass a model non-game bird protection law in 1901.
 These organizations then employed wardens to protect rookeries, in effect establishing colonial bird sanctuaries.

 Such public concern, combined with the conservation-minded President Theodore Roosevelt, led to his executive order of President on March 14, 1903, establishing Pelican Island as the first national wildlife refuge in the United States to protect egrets and other birds from extinction by plume hunters.
 This resulted in the initial federal land specifically set aside for a non-marketable form of wildlife (the brown pelican) when 3 acre Pelican Island was proclaimed a Federal Bird Reservation in 1903.
 Pelican Island National Wildlife Refuge is said to be the first bona fide "refuge".
 The first warden employed by the government at Pelican Island, Paul Kroegel, was an Audubon warden whose salary was $1 a month.
 Plume hunter guide turned game warden Guy Bradley was shot and killed after confronting plume hunters.

-Following the modest trend begun with Pelican Island, many other islands and parcels of land and water were quickly dedicated for the protection of various species of colonial nesting birds that were being destroyed for their plumes and other feathers.
+Following the modest trend begun with Pelican Island, many other islands and parcels of land and water were quickly dedicated to the protection of various species of colonial nesting birds that were being destroyed for their plumes and other feathers.
 Such refuge areas included Breton National Wildlife Refuge in Breton, Louisiana (1904), Passage Key National Wildlife Refuge in Passage Key, Florida (1905), Shell Keys National Wildlife Refuge in Shell Keys, Louisiana (1907), and Key West National Wildlife Refuge in Key West, Florida (1908).